 Clover flowers: Nutrient-dense clover covers our backyard and the bees, bunnies, and birds all enjoy it.
 It’s good for the skin too and aids in healing eczema and psoriasis.

 Echinacea flowers/leaves/stems: this beautiful and powerful flower is one of the best-loved herbs.
 The anti-fungal and anti-bacterial properties of echinacea also make it a good choice for external ailments.

 Rosemary: a mild analgesic, rosemary is helpful in fighting inflammation.
 Plus, it smells amazing.

 Once you’ve picked your herbs of choice, the hard part is over.
-Now it’s time to make an oil.
+Now it’s time to make a herbal oil (here’s how!).